tnbsuntae/Brazilian_Ecommerce_Project/README.md

 # Introduction
-        📊 This project analyzes the Brazilian eCommerce dataset from Kaggle, focusing on sales performance and customer satisfaction.
-The insights from this analysis can help improve sales strategies and enhance customer experience. 🌟
+        📊 This project analyzes Brazilian e-commerce data from 2016 to 2018, focusing on two main areas: sales trends 📈 and delivery performance 🚚.
+The sales analysis examines quarterly revenue to identify growth patterns and the top-selling products each quarter for seasonality insights 🛍️.
+The delivery analysis investigates late deliveries to uncover potential areas for operational improvement 🔍.
+This study aims to provide valuable insights into both market trends and service efficiency ✨.

     🔍 SQL queries?
-Check them out here: [project folder](/project/)
+Check them out here:[project](https://www.youtube.com/)

 # Backgroud
-        Brazil's eCommerce market has been rapidly growing, with more customers opting to shop online for convenience and variety. 🛒 However, this growth brings challenges such as managing delivery logistics, ensuring product quality, and maintaining customer satisfaction. 📦
-        This dataset, provided by Kaggle, includes information on customer orders, products, sellers, and delivery performance.
-It provides a comprehensive overview of the Brazilian eCommerce landscape, allowing us to:
-        - 🔍 Explore sales trends across different states and categories.
-        - 📈 Analyze the performance of sellers and their product offerings
-        - 🕵️‍♂️ Investigate reasons behind delayed deliveries and their impact on customer satisfaction.
-        By examining these aspects, we can gain valuable insights into the factors driving the success of online retail in Brazil and identify areas for improvement. 🚀
+        Brazil's e-commerce market has experienced significant growth 📊 over the past few years, becoming one of the largest in Latin America.
+With the rapid expansion of online shopping 🛒, understanding sales trends and delivery performance is crucial for businesses looking to optimize their operations and enhance customer satisfaction.
+This dataset, sourced from Kaggle 📚, provides a comprehensive look at e-commerce transactions from 2016 to 2018, including detailed information on orders, products, customers, and logistics 🚚.

+        By analyzing this data, we can uncover patterns in consumer behavior 👥, identify top-performing products 🏆, and understand the factors contributing to late deliveries ⏰.
+These insights can help businesses make informed decisions to drive sales and improve service quality, ultimately enhancing the overall customer experience in the competitive e-commerce landscape 🌐.
 # Tools I Used
-# The Analysis
-# What I Learned
-# Conclusion
+        Throughout this project, several tools were utilized to analyze and manage the data effectively:

+        - SQL: Employed for querying the data to identify insights and trends 📊.
+        - PostgreSQL: Used as the database management system to handle and organize the data 💾.
+        - Visual Studio Code: Utilized for managing and executing SQL queries, offering a streamlined coding environment 🖥️.
+        - Git & GitHub: Leveraged for version control and sharing SQL scripts and analysis, ensuring collaborative and organized project management 🌐.